The measurable Kesten theorem: Introduction

 \begin{theorem} Let $d\geq 3$ and $\beta=(30 \log(d-1))^{-1}$.
 Then for any $d$-regular finite Ramanujan graph $G$, the proportion of vertices in $G$ whose $\beta\log \log |G|$ -neighborhood is a $d$-regular tree is at least $1-c(\log|G|)^{-\beta}$. \end{theorem}

 This answers a question of Lubotzky \cite[Question 10.7.1]{lubbook} who asked for a clarification on the connection between eigenvalues and girth.
-Note that until now, it was not even known whether the essential girth of a Ramanujan graph has to converge to infinity with the size of the graph.
+Note that until now, it was not even known whether a finite Ramanujan graph cannot have a positive density of short cycles.

 It is easy to see that infinite Ramanujan graphs can have arbitrarily many short cycles.
 In fact, every connected, infinite $d$-regular graph can be embedded as a subgraph of a Ramanujan graph with degree at most $d^{2}$ (see Corollary \ref{c:inf_ram_criterion}).
 However, it turns out that cycles of bounded size must be sparse in a Ramanujan graph.